 The most obvious sign of pollution in a stream or river is the presence of sewage solids in the water, but there may also be other indicators such as:

-toilet debris – ie toilet paper, condoms and sanitary products soap suds or a milky-looking discharge a grey colour a noticeable sewage smell.
+toilet waste – ie toilet paper, condoms and sanitary products soap suds or a milky-looking discharge a grey colour a noticeable sewage smell.

-If you see sewage pollution, call our hotline as soon as possible on 03457 145 145.
+call us on 03457 145 145.
 We’re open 24 hours a day, every day of the year and calls are free from a BT landline.

-when did you notice it
+when did you notice it?